Miraculix200/Marlin/README.md

 # Marlin for Sapphire Pro

+## Meatpack

+This branch has Meatpack enabled.
+If you want to use Octoprint with it, you have to enable the Meatpack plugin

 ## With 4 x TMC2209 (UART), auto off heat sink fan and optical endstop on Z axis

 * Uses the most recent bugfixes and features of Marlin (branch bugfix-2.0.x) - use at your own risk